 Home safety: Why much less can be more

 Home protection is crucial.
-However, too much can result in your own home feel more like a jail or a few ridiculous homages to Macaulay Culkin.
-However, in addition to the cultured drawback of improved safety, assume potentially-obtrusive CCTV systems or dreary metal bars, less domestic protection might not sincerely imply less safety.
+However, too much can make your home feel more like a jail or a few ridiculous homages to Macaulay Culkin.
+In addition to the cultured drawback of improved safety, assuming potentially obtrusive CCTV systems or dreary metal bars, less domestic protection might not sincerely imply less safety.

 It’s all about locating the right balance.
 Here’s how you do it.